Mkl3364/train-estimator/ts/src/README.md

 We first started to implement tests against the class `Train Estimator`.
 We implemented roughly 10 - 15 tests.

 Then we refactored the class by extracting the code into functions what gave us more visiblity over the code.
+We created a new class to handle the logic of the request fetch.
+We tried to make it conform to Open/Closed Principle by allowing to add more header whithout modifying the `TrainTicketAPI` class

 We tried to follow the SOLID principle by giving the functions one responsability.